FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 Flickr-proc.w.labels<br/>
 Flickr-proc.w.properties<br/>

-see Flickr-proc example in the main directory.
+see for example Flickr-proc in the main directory.

 There are many available datasets in http://law.di.unimi.it/datasets.php which can be converted to an ArcLabelled Webgraph.
 These datasets are unweighted and directed graphs, which are in Webgraph format.